Short-term loans can be an interim solution to many kinds of money issues.

 This kind of lending is designed to give you the money you need until you can pay it back all at once, including interest charged.
 That typically happens on your next payday – which explains the name.
 Some payday lenders do allow you to pay back over two or three months if you think you can’t pay it all back at once.
 Often these lenders will collect the money out of your account on the day you both agreed at the start, regardless of the funds being there, which could leave you overdrawn if there’s not enough.

 Doorstep loans are one of the few options where you get your loan in cash, in your own home and are able to pay it back weekly in the same way.
-Even if you’ve been turned down by other lenders, we at Provident may still be able to lend you the money you need.

 These are a lot like other kinds of shorter loans in the sense that you apply online for an amount that’s under £2,000 and they can be available to people with a lower credit rating.
 The main difference is the payments will come out of your bank account automatically, unlike a doorstep loan, and can be paid every week or month for up to a year, unlike a payday loan.